-Hancock Shaker Village Trail is a 6.7 mile lightly trafficked out and back trail located near Pittsfield, MA that features a great forest setting.
+Hancock Shaker Village Trail is a 6.7 mile lightly trafficked out and back trail located near Pittsfield, Massachusetts that features a great forest setting.
 The trail is rated as moderate and primarily used for hiking and snowshoeing.

 Five miles west of Pittsfield.
 Constructed and maintained by the Boy Scouts of America, this circuit travels wooded, stream, and hilltop sites key to a 19th-cintury Shaker society.